Retrofitterdk/gopublish-projects/readme.txt

 * **Projects:** Create individual projects for your portfolio.
 * **Categories:** Categorize portfolio projects.
 * **Tags:** Tag individual portfolio projects.
-* **Project Details:** Add custom project details such as a project image, URL, client, location, start/end dates, and a description.
+* **Project Details:** Add custom project details such as a project image, URL, client, location, start/end dates, and a description, editable from the block editor's document settings sidebar.
 * **Custom Permalinks:** Customize your portfolio permalinks to your own liking.
-* **Sticky Projects:** Stick projects to the portfolio page.
 * **Post Formats:** If your theme supports them, projects can have the audio, gallery, image, or video formats.

-For more info, visit the [Custom Content Portfolio](https://themehybrid.com/plugin/custom-content-portfolio) plugin home page.
+For more info on the original plugin, visit the [Custom Content Portfolio](https://themehybrid.com/plugin/custom-content-portfolio) plugin home page.

 ### Like this plugin?